CAFECA-IO/KnowledgeManagement/Research/14_red_flags_in_crypto_trading.md

 - As a result, it becomes challenging to link the original Bitcoins to their source.

 # With Gambling Site

+Another method commonly employed for cryptocurrency money laundering involves online gambling.
+With the increasing acceptance of cryptocurrencies on various online gambling and gaming websites, criminals have found a seemingly simple way to legitimize their illicit funds.
+Here's how it works:

+- Access to Online Gambling Sites: Criminals access online casinos, sports betting platforms, or other gaming websites that accept cryptocurrencies as a means of payment.
+- Purchasing Credits: They use their cryptocurrency to purchase in-game credits, virtual chips, or tokens on these platforms.
+- Gameplay: To create a façade of legitimacy, the money launderers engage in actual gameplay, making bets and playing rounds of games.
+- Cashing Out: After a few rounds or bets, they cash out their cryptocurrency, often in multiple small transactions.
+- Legitimization: By doing so, they provide themselves with a plausible explanation for the source of the funds.
+They can assert that their winnings in these online games account for the money cashed out.

+It's important to recognize that money launderers are not motivated by the desire to profit from gambling; rather, they seek to legitimize their ill-gotten gains and avoid suspicion.

 # Large Transfer
 # Large Receive
 # Large Deposit